 Pillowcases and sheets come in various blends of materials and weaves.
-Here are the main differences between the materials used:
+Whether buying pillowcases in bulk or buying just a dozen, here are the main differences between the materials used:

 - Made of 100% Cotton: Cotton is a natural substance that is farmed from the cotton plant.
-It is soft and is not man made.
-A cotton pillowcase will shrink when washed.
-A cotton pillowcase will also wrinkle easily when removed from the wash.
-Most cotton pillowcases will require ironing to make them look the best.
+100% cotton pillowcases or all cotton pillowcases are very soft.
+Cotton is not a man-made material, and is therefore very natural.
+A cotton pillowcase will shrink a little when washed.
+A cotton pillowcase will also wrinkle more easily when removed from the wash.
+Some people will even iron cotton pillowcases to make them look the best.

 Cotton Polyester Blend: These pillowcases are made using material that was blended together with natural cotton and a man made fiber called polyester.
 A blended cotton polyester pillowcase will shrink less then 100% cotton.
 In addition, this type of blend will come out of the wash usually looking less wrinkled and does not require ironing to make a nice finish.

 Pure Finish Percale: This fabric has a smooth finish and is tightly woven.
 It generally has a brighter appearance and will last much longer in the laundry.
 It comes in either 100% cotton or blended fabrics.